ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 ![Replica Disagreement 2](./img/L12%20Replica%20Disagreement%202.png)

 Let's says we have a banking system with two replicas `R1` and `R2`.
 The client `C1` makes the following sequence of transactions against `R1`:

 * Deposits \$50
 * Receives an acknowledgement for the deposit
 * Withdraws \$40
 * Receives an acknowledgement for the withdrawal

-Ok, that's fine.  `C1` can be very confident that her balance is \$10 &mdash; at least according to the records held in `R1`.
+Ok, that's fine.
+`C1` can be very confident that her balance is \$10 &mdash; at least according to the records held in `R1`.

 However, `R1` now sends out some synchronising messages, but `R2` delivers these messages in the wrong order.
 After delivering the second message first, the client's balance is now incorrectly shown to be \$40 overdrawn.
 If at this point in time, some automated balance checking process such as `C2` queries the client's balance, it will get the incorrect impression that this client has been spending too much money.

 > ***Aside***
-> Wells Fargo Bank actually got in trouble for doing exactly this.
-They deliberately reordered transactions so that debits were processed before credits, thus maximising their ability to charge overdraft fees.
+> Wells Fargo Bank got in trouble for doing exactly this.
+> They deliberately reordered transactions so that debits were processed before credits.
+> This was done to reduce customer account balances to a minimum before calculating overdraft fees.
+> Only then were the credits applied.

 This is an example of a FIFO anomaly between replicas `R1` and `R2` and is a violation of FIFO consistency.